Gianco99/SUEP_Generator/README.md

 # Thanks

-- Thanks to Kevin Pedro for suggesting the userhook method.
+- Thanks to Kevin Pedro for suggesting the userhook method and for providing a working example.
-- Thanks to Cari Cessarotti, Alexander Lory and Elena Villhauer for beta-testing and useful feedback
+- Thanks to Cari Cessarotti, Alexander Lory and Elena Villhauer for beta-testing and useful feedback.